-C Public Hearing
+D. Public Hearing

-Prior to making a decision on an application.
-Within 30 (thirty) days of acceptance of the Application for Site Plan Review, the Board shall schedule a Public Hearing and shall notify the applicant, abutters and public of the hearing in the same manner as described in Section IV.A at least 10 (ten) days before the date fixed for the hearing.
+Prior to making a decision on an application, the Board shall schedule a Public Hearing and shall notify the applicant, abutters and public of the hearing in the same manner as described in Section V.A at least 10 (ten) days before the date fixed for the hearing.
 The applicant, prior to the hearing, shall pay the costs of all notices mailed, posted and published.

-Following the hearing, the Board shall approve approve with conditions or disapprove the plan.
+Following the hearing, the Board shall approve, approve with conditions, or disapprove the plan.
 In case of disapproval of any proposed site plan submitted, the grounds for such disapproval shall be adequately stated on the records of the Planning Board and the applicant notified by certified mail.

-For Minor Site Plan applications, a public hearing may be held at the same meeting as the submission of the application, provided the application was accepted as a complete application by the Board.
+At the discretion of the Planning Board Chair, a public hearing may be held at the same meeting as the submission of the application, provided the application was accepted as a complete application by the Board.

-D Failure to Act
+E. Failure to Act

-If the Planning Board has not acted within 6590 (sixty-fiveninety) days of acceptance of the Site Plan Application and if it has neither received an extension nor a waiver, the applicant may obtain from the Selectmen an order directing the Board to act within 3045 (thirtyfifteen) days.
+If the Planning Board has not acted within 65 (sixty-five) days of acceptance of the Site Plan Application and if it has neither received an extension nor a waiver, the applicant may obtain from the Selectmen an order directing the Board to act within 30 (thirty) days.
 If the Board does not act on the application within that 30-day time period, then within 40 days of the issuance of the order, the Selectmen shall certify on the applicant's application that the site plan is approved, unless within those 40 days the Selectmen has identified in writing some specific regulation or zoning ordinance provision with which the application does not comply.
-Failure of the Selectboard Board to act-upon such order of the Selectmen shall constitute grounds for the applicant to petition the Superior Court as provided in RSA 676:4 as amended.
+Failure of the Selectboard to act shall constitute grounds for the applicant to petition the Superior Court as provided in RSA 676:4 as amended.

-SECTION V Submission Items: Site Development and Supporting Data
+SECTION VI Submission Items: Site Development and Supporting Data

-The Site plan shall be submitted in the following formats: 1 (one) 22"x34" paper print copy, electronic copy in .pdf format, 1 (one) 11"x17" paper print copy.
-The date shall be sufficiently clear to illustrate all conditions and establish the basis and clarify the design requirements for the Site Plan.
+The Site plan shall be submitted in the following formats: 1 (one) 22"x34" paper print copy, electronic copy in PDF format, 1 (one) 11"x17" paper print copy.
+The data shall be sufficiently clear to illustrate all conditions and establish the basis and clarify the design requirements for the Site Plan.
 Maps shall be at a scale of not more than 100' = 1" but shall be of sufficient scale to clearly depict details of the project and shall contain a bar scale.
 The Site Plan shall contain or be accompanied by the following information: